-Stopping weeds from emerging in the garden is the never-ending battle homeowners and gardeners face.
+The never-ending battle homeowners and gardeners face is stopping weeds from emerging in the garden.
 While there is no such a thing as a weed-free garden, there are ways to have a reasonably tamed one.
-For the last four years, I learned how to keep my garden beds clear of weeds without breaking my back.
+For the last four years, I have learned how to keep my garden beds clear of weeds without breaking my back.
 Read along to learn how to do so in your garden as well.

 #1 Identify the weed

-Most of the time, what we consider a weed is a forgotten edible wild plant.
+It is crucial to identify the weed.
+Most of what we consider a weed is a forgotten edible plant.
 Take the example of Dandelion, which is the most common weed.
 It is very much an edible and medicinal herb.
 The yellow flower is harvested and dried for teas.
-The young greens make a nice addition to salads with a slightly bitter taste.
-Most likely, your parents or grandparents used to forage, which is picking wild plants for consumption.
+The young greens make a nice addition to salads, with a slightly bitter taste.

-I understand this is not what you were expecting, but trust me if you do it the right way you won’t regret it.
+Kneeling and handpicking weeds might not be what you were expecting, but trust me, if you do it right, you won’t regret it.

 When to pick weeds?

 The best time to pick weeds is after the rain.
-Working the soil after rain compacts it and turns it into a block after it dries out.
-Instead, spend the time pulling weeds.
-When soil is wet, it is much easier to uproot plants.
-You may use a simple tool such as a weeder or a garden knife, which helps reach deep down into the soil and grab most of the root system.
+When soil is moist, it is much easier to uproot plants.
+You may use a simple tool such as a hand weeder or a garden knife, which helps reach deep down into the soil and get most of the root system.

 How to pick weeds?

 First, when pulling the plant, try to grab it from the base, shimming ever so slightly to loosen up the roots.
-If you pull with an abrupt force, you will break the stem leaving the roots in, which will only cause more weeds to form.
-It is like you pruned it to give it more energy.
+If you pull with a blunt force, you will break the stem leaving a good part of the roots in the ground.

-Second, use a handheld weeder or a garden knife.
-Slice into the ground near the plant and lift it from the root.
-These tools do make the job easier and help get as much of the root system as possible.
+Second, use a handheld weeder or garden knife to slice into the ground near the plant, then lift it from the roots.
+These tools make the job easier and help get most of the root system.

 #3 Do not let it go to seed

-Always pick the weeds as soon as you notice them.
-Do not allow them to flower and go the seed.
+Always pick the weeds as soon as you notice them before they flower and go to seed.
 That will only make the situation worse in the coming season.
-Also, pick grass runners as soon as they get into your flower beds before they take over.

 #4 Avoid tilling

-Tilling the soil is the practice of turning the soil inside out to loosen it up and get it ready for planting.
-This practice is not practical nor beneficial.
-Tilling may cause new weeds to emerge and spread.
-The dormant seeds that have been buried will get exposed to sunlight and break their dormancy.
+Tilling the soil involves turning the soil over to loosen it up and get it ready for planting.
+This practice is neither practical nor beneficial.
+Tilling exposes dormant seeds and breaks their dormancy.

 #5 Plant closely

-Planting closely is efficient for the home gardeners in so many ways, but how does it prevent weeds?
+Close planting is efficient for home gardeners in many ways, but how does it prevent weeds?

 #6 Use mulch

-Following the same concept of blocking sunlight, mulch is another great way to block weeds from growing.
-The layer of mulch should be three to five inches thick to be effective.
+Following the same concept of blocking sunlight, mulching is another excellent way to stop weeds from growing.
+The layer of mulch should be three to five inches thick to be effective, though.

 #7 Use finished compost